 As one of the world’s leading providers in the telecommunications and information technology industry, we are subject to all kinds of uncertainties and change.
-In order to operate successfully in this ongoing volatile environment, we need to anticipate any developments at an early stage and systematically identify, assess and manage the resulting risks.
-It is equally important that we recognize and exploit opportunities.
+In order to operate successfully in this ongoing volatile environment, we need to anticipate any developments at an early stage and systematically identify, assess, and manage the resulting risks.
+It is equally important to recognize and exploit opportunities.
 We therefore consider a functioning risk and opportunity management system to be a central element of value-oriented corporate governance.

-A risk and opportunity management system of this kind is not only necessary from a business point of view; it is also required by laws and regulations, in particular § 91 (2) of the German Stock Corporation Act (Aktiengesetz – AktG).
+The need for a risk management system arises not only from business management requirements, but also from regulations and law, in particular § 91 (2) of the German Stock Corporation Act (Aktiengesetz – AktG).
 The Audit Committee monitors the effectiveness of the internal control system and the risk management system as required by § 107 (3) sentence 2 AktG.

 Our Group-wide risk and opportunity management system covers all strategic, operational, financial, and reputational risks as well as the corresponding opportunities for our fully consolidated entities.
 The aim is to identify these risks and opportunities early on, monitor them, and manage them in accordance with the desired risk profile.

 We base our system on an established standard process (see the following graphic).
-Once risks and opportunities have been identified, we move on to analyze and assess them in more detail; the effects of risks and opportunities are not offset against each other.
-We then decide on the specific course of action to be taken, for example, in order to reduce risks or seize opportunities.
+Once risks and opportunities have been identified, we move on to analyze and assess them in more detail.
+The effects of risks and opportunities are not offset against each other.
+We then decide on the specific action to be taken, e.g., reducing risks or seizing opportunities.
 The respective risk owner implements, monitors, and evaluates the associated measures.
 All steps are repeatedly traversed and modified to reflect the latest developments and decisions.

 Our risk and opportunity management system is based on the globally applicable risk management standard of the International Standards Organization (ISO).
 ISO standard 31 000 “Risk management – Principles and guidelines” is regarded as a guideline for internationally recognized risk management systems.

 In addition, our Group Controlling unit specifies a series of Group guidelines and processes for the planning, budgeting, financial management, and reporting of investments and projects.
-These guidelines and processes guarantee both the necessary transparency during the investment process and the consistency of investment planning and decisions in our Group and operating segments.
-They also provide the Board of Management and the Board of Management Assets Committee with support in reaching their decisions.
-This process also includes the systematic identification of strategic risks and opportunities.
+These guidelines and processes guarantee the necessary transparency during the investment process and the consistency of investment planning and decisions in our Group and operating segments.
+They also provide decision-making support for the Board of Management and the Board of Management Assets Committee.
+This process additionally includes the systematic identification of strategic risks and opportunities.

-The Group Risk Management unit defines the methods for the risk and opportunity management system that is applied Group-wide and for the associated reporting system.
-Our Germany, United States, Europe, Systems Solutions, and Group Development operating segments are connected to the central risk and opportunity management system via their own risk and opportunity management systems.
+The Group Risk Management unit provides methods for the risk management system applied Group-wide and the associated reporting system.
+Our Germany, United States, Europe, and Systems Solutions operating segments are connected to the central risk management system via their own risk management systems.
 The relevant risk owners in the operating segments and central Group units are responsible for managing and reducing risks.
-Management takes potential opportunities into account in the annual planning process and continuously develops them further during business operations.

 RISK IDENTIFICATION AND REPORTING